Common Questions

 Q: Are these the dogs that don't bark?

-A: No, Jindos do bark.
+A: No, Korean Jindo Dogs do bark.
 They are not recreational barkers though, and so when they do bark, a person should get up and investigate the cause.

 A: No. The other breed that you are thinking of are the African Basenjis, and that breed is not soundless.
 Instead of barks, Basenjis make chortles and other sounds.